DiabeloDev/AutoUpdate/README.md

 ## ✨ Core Features

 -   **Automatic Updates:** Downloads the latest version of plugins directly from their GitHub release assets.
+-   **Scheduled Checks:** Automatically checks for updates on a configurable schedule, perfect for servers with long uptimes.
+-   **Discord Notifications:** Sends detailed, formatted update summaries to a Discord webhook.
 -   **Configuration via File:** Easily manage a list of plugins to watch using a simple `repositories.json` file.
 -   **Dynamic Integration:** Other plugins can register themselves for updates without needing to be in the config file.
 -   **GitHub API Support:** Optionally use a GitHub Personal Access Token (PAT) to increase API rate limits.